Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 (2) the Coulomb energy is bigger than thermal energy of such macroions.

 In the listed articles, the figures are best illustrated, partly in color pictures.
-The PDF file cimv15_773a.pdf shows a stationary macroion, for which the first peak of counterions exists close to the macroion's surface of cimv15_78.pdf.
+The PDF file cimv15_773a.pdf in the Langevin thermostat shows a rather stationary macroion.
+The first peak of counterions exists very close to the macroion's surface at R= Rmac of cimv15_78.pdf.

 ## References ##